Updated: January 19, 2023

-Also consider your payment options.
+Also, consider your payment options.
 It’s critical to accept all major forms of payment, including contactless and mobile payments.
 More and more consumers expect these options to be available.

-There are very few products that can only be bought at one store.
-You need to differentiate your store by selling your brand.
+Differentiate your store by selling your brand.
 While this can be done with any online shop, it’s easier to brand a product and experience at a brick and mortar retail store.
 Show each person that steps foot through your doors exactly what makes you unique.
 This creates a deeper connection with customers while also allowing you to identify your customer niche.

 One great way to set your branding apart from online retailers is through your packaging.
 A regular brown Amazon package is never exciting.
 Find a design that makes sense for your store, especially during the holiday season when it also adds a level of convenience to the experience.

 Identifying a mission or lifestyle with your brand is another great way to stand out.
 Again, this can be done online, but communicating it in person is often more powerful.
-Take retailers like Urban Outfitters or Anthropolgie, for example.
+Take retailers like Urban Outfitters or Anthropologie, for example.
 These stores attract customers who identify with the entire package, not just a handful of products.

 Many retailers are focusing on ways to combine the digital and analog shopping experience.
 You’ve probably noticed a lot more technology present in many physical retail locations.
 This can be used in myriad ways:

-- Video and light displays
+- Visual merchandising with video and light displays

 - Digital shopping on location